Holmes-Benchmark/holmes-evaluation/README.md

 </p>

 # 🔎 How does it work?
-Missing a specific language model?
-Either [email us](holmesbenchmark@gmail.com) or evaluate it yourself. 👇

 ## 🔎️ Setting up the environment
 To evaluate your chosen language model using the Holmes 🔎 or FlashHolmes ⚡ benchmarks, please ensure your setup meets the following requirements: